peytoncordero/DRI25/command-line.md

 ## Moving a file

-Now that you have a `projects` folder, let’s move foo.txt to this folder.
+Now that you have a `projects` folder, let's move foo.txt to this folder.

 You need to be located in the same folder that contains the file to be able to move it.
 This is why it is important to know the path to the file.
 In our case, we created foo.txt in `/home/user/`.